Michael Levy, Baron Levy: Recognition

 Levy was created a life peer on 23 September 1997 as Baron Levy of Mill Hill in the London Borough of Barnet.
 Since making his maiden speech on 3 December 1997, Levy has not spoken in a debate at the House of Lords.

 He received an Honorary Doctorate from Middlesex University in 1999, and the Israel Policy Forum (USA) Special Recognition Award in 2003.
 In 1994, he was a Recipient of the B'nai B'rith First Lodge Award and in 1998 a Recipient of the Friends of the Hebrew University of Jerusalem Scopus Award.
 He has received the Jewish Chronicle 175th Anniversary Award for outstanding, unique and long term contributions to British Community life.

 Personal life

 He and his wife Gilda have a son, Daniel, and a daughter, Juliet.

 Levy's home in Totteridge, North London, was burgled in 2003.
 He and his wife Gilda were restrained with handcuffs and had bleach poured over them.
 Levy was hit on the head with a shovel and had his wrist broken; the attackers fled with £80,000 of cash and jewellery.

 Lord Levy's autobiography, A Question of Honour, was published in 2008.

 Arms

 His coat of arms bears witness to the core of his philosophy, the value of being a mensch.

-It’s inscribed ‘Oheiv shalom v’rodeif shalom’ and it’s the only coat of arms in the Lords to have Hebrew words on.
+It’s inscribed ‘Oheiv shalom v’rodeif shalom’ and it’s the only coat of arms in the Lords to have Hebrew words.